mhelmich/carbon-copy/README.md

 ## Overview

-Distributed BufferCache is an in-memory data store designed to serve up data from your transactional data store.
+Carbon Copy is an in-memory data store designed to serve up data from your transactional data store.

 * read-only distributed in-memory data store
 * a more resilient redis cluster with complex data structures